 Since you’ll mainly be looking for a Yanagi ba knife, start looking there.
 Limit down the choices to knives that use a single piece of steel for the blade, have a D-shape handle for stability and comfort, and are from one of the best sushi knife brands.
 There are many brands on the market these days that claim to make high-quality Japanese knives, but I prefer a brand that is tested and respected in the market, mostly for added peace of mind.

-Here are three top choices that have all of the features and design elements we look for in a good quality sushi knife:
+Here are four top choices that have all of the features and design elements we look for in a good quality sushi knife.

 It can be a little more difficult to find a left handed sushi knife, but not impossible.
 If you’re a lefty, try this left-handed sushi knife that is specially designed.